 This is what I am going to teach you in these lessons.

-I really wish I had someone explain me all of these a while back.
+I really wish I had someone to explain all of these to me when I started Squirrly.

 Generating great opportunities for your sales team.